Skip to content

 Given a geopoint, find the nearest city using PostGIS (reverse geocode).

-Publish Docs Publish Test Package version Downloads License
+Publish Docs Publish Test Package version Downloads Pre-Commit License

 📖 Documentation: https://hotosm.github.io/pg-nearest-city/